 Why This Site Exists

-At the core, ParseEdu is a normalized district data spine keyed on LEAID/NCES ID (the canonical district identifier), so every downstream workflow starts from consistent IDs and standardized fields.
+Education data is publicly available but in messy formats and various locations.
+ParseEdu is a normalized district data spine keyed on LEAID/NCES ID (the canonical district identifier), so every downstream workflow starts from consistent IDs and standardized fields.

 - Search and validate districts quickly